 04. Create an itinerary for your trip

-One of the most important steps of how to plan a trip to England, Ireland, and Scotland is to decide your itinerary around each place.
-After figuring out how much time you can spend on the United Kingdom, it is time to go back to your Google Map and delete those places that didn’t make the cut.
+One of the most important steps in planning a trip to England, Ireland and Scotland is to decide your itinerary around each place.
+After figuring out how much time you can spend in the United Kingdom, it is time to go back to your Google Maps and delete those places that didn’t make the cut.

 With the final list of cities that you want to see on your vacation, you need to decide what are you visiting first and how are you going to travel around each place.